Sodalitium Pianum

-Sodalitium Pianum is Latin for "the fellowship of Pius," referring to Pope Pius V; the sedeprivationist organization with the same name refers to Pope Pius X.
+Sodalitium Pianum is Latin for "the fellowship of Pius", i.e. Society of St. Pius V, which in France was known as La Sapinière.
+Its purpose was to enforce the prohibition on the Modernist heresy declared by Pope Pius X in 1907.

-In reaction to the movement within the Roman Catholic Church known as Modernism, Pope Pius X issued in 1907 the encyclical Pascendi dominici gregis and the decree Lamentabili sane exitu, which condemned the movement as a heresy.

-To ensure enforcement of these decisions, Monsignor Umberto Benigni organized, through his personal contacts with theologians, an unofficial group of censors who would report to him those thought to be teaching condemned doctrine.
-This group was called the Sodalitium Pianum, i.e. The Society of St. Pius V, which in France was known as La Sapinière.
-It never had more than fifty members, who sometimes employed overzealous and clandestine methods such as opening and photographing private letters, and examining the records of local bookshops to see who was buying what.
+Monsignor Umberto Benigni organized, through his personal contacts with theologians, this unofficial group of censors who would report to him those thought to be teaching condemned doctrine.
+It never had more than fifty members, who sometimes employed overzealous espionage methods such as opening and photographing private letters, and examining the records of bookshops to see who was buying what.
 Among those it investigated was the teacher of church history, Angelo Roncalli (later Pope John XXIII).